 However, the island of Nevis has evolved as an independent financial center offering the impenetrable security of the Nevis Asset Protection Trust, Nevis LLC and also offshore banking.

-Furthermore, the Nevis LLC is tax exempt as compared to St Kitts corporations which may be subject to income tax.
-Therefore, the Nevis LLC when acting as trustee assures that all of the income earned by the Nevis Trust remains completely tax free.
+In addition, the Nevis LLC and Nevis Asset Protection Trust are tax exempt as compared to St Kitts and Nevis corporations which may be subject to income tax.

 St Kitts and Nevis Citizenship by Investment